Financial Policy

 7. The scheduled replacement of operating assets and a sound, ongoing maintenance program require that the Town spend funds regularly to keep property and equipment in good operating condition.
 The absence of maintenance results in shortened life, unsafe conditions, and unexpected expenses.
 In times of fiscal restraint, it is easy to defer regular capital investments, but this generally proves to be "penny wise and pound foolish.”

-9. The Five-Year Capital Plan prepared annually by the Capital Outlay Committee incorporates the purchase of major capital assets used in normal operations (which are sometimes financed by debt), the regular replacement of operating assets, and the attendant major maintenance and repair of assets.
-When considering the acquisition of new or replacement capital assets, consideration should be given to the total cost of ownership during the asset's expected life (life-cycle cost).
+9. The Five-Year Capital Plan prepared annually by the Capital Outlay Committee incorporates the construction of and purchase of major capital assets used in normal operations (which are sometimes financed by debt), the regular replacement of operating assets, and the attendant major maintenance and repair of assets.
+When considering the acquisition or creation of new or replacement capital assets, consideration should be given to the total cost of ownership during the asset's expected life (life-cycle cost).
+The Town’s five-year forecast should also provide, as a footnote or otherwise, the debt service anticipated for all capital projects that have been authorized but not yet issued.

-11. The Capital Outlay Committee prepares the Five-Year Capital Plan in a timely manner each year so that both the Board of Selectmen and the Advisory Committee are able to incorporate it into their respective budget considerations and the Town Administrator is able to update the Town's Long-Term Debt Schedule as appropriate.
-Increased operating expenses (which may result from new building construction) or decreased operating expenses (which may result from energy-saving modifications to existing public buildings) should be identified by the Capital Outlay Committee for inclusion in the appropriate departmental operating budgets.
+11. The Capital Outlay Committee prepares the Five-Year Capital Plan in a timely manner each year so that both the Select Board and the Advisory Committee are able to incorporate it into their respective budget considerations.
+Increased operating expenses (which may result from new building construction) or decreased operating expenses (which may result from energy-saving modifications to existing public buildings) should be identified by the Capital Outlay Committee for inclusion in the appropriate departmental Operating Budgets.

 DEBT SERVICE